+Soldiers during Desert Storm were offered large amounts of beverages sweetened with aspartame.
 The beverages had been heated to over 86 degrees F. in the Saudi Arabian sun.
-A number of these soldiers returned home with numerous disorders similar to what have been seen in people who have been chemically poisoned by formaldehyde.
-The free methanol in the beverages might have been a contributing factor in the illnesses these soldiers experience.
+A number of these soldiers returned home with numerous disorders similar to what has been seen in people chemically poisoned by formaldehyde.
+The free methanol in the beverages might have contributed to the illnesses these soldiers experienced.
 Additional breakdown products of aspartame such as DKP might also have been a factor.

 FDA Toxicologist Dr. Jacqueline Verett has also implicated DKP as a cause of changes in blood cholesterol and uterine polyps during her testimony before the United States Senate.

 Recently, the Advisory Group on Future Priorities for the International Agency for Research on Cancer's Monographs Program has recently recommended that the potential carcinogenicity of aspartame to humans be evaluated with high priority within the next 2.5 years.

 - Diet Soda Increases Belly Fat in Seniors

 - Diet Soda and Artificial Sweeteners Bad For Health

 - Non-Nutritive Sweeteners Can Alter Glycemic Responses and Microbiomes